 On 31st May 1963 The ABC Theatre opened, with the Summer Season Stage Show “Holiday Carnival” starring Cliff Richard and The Shadows.

 These were the golden years of the ABC, with seating for 1,934 in the stalls and the circle.
 A very modern theatre, it had gold seats and tabs (stage curtains).
 During the summer months stage shows were performed, with films and concerts during the winter season.

 It even had its own permanent revolving stage.
 Prior to it’s demolition it was still one of the few remaining theatres in Britain to have a revolving stage.

 Peter Holden emailed Live Blackpool to add “I took a group of budding DJs to the Syndicate and we were told by our guide that the revolving dance floor was made from the original stage.
 So everyone stood in a spot that Paul or John etc (the Beatles) had once stood in.
 Possibly.”

 He said “I wonder what happened to it.”
 So do we.
-Do you know whether it was scrapped or sold on?
-Please get in touch about that particular piece of the jigsaw.
+Please get in touch if you know what became of the stage.
 Just email jane@theRabbitPatch.co.uk

 The ABC attracted other popular summer season shows.
 Stars like Morecambe & Wise, Tommy Cooper and Cilla Black appeared there.
 Plus Tommy Steele, Jimmy Hendrix, Englebert Humperdink.
 Then there was “Holiday Startime” with Frank Ifield and Jimmy Tarbuck, with guest stars like The Barron Knights.